A Map to Creating Your Own Interactive Lead Nurturing Strategy

 4. Make Sales Meet Marketing

 There is a famous saying among marketers: “Marketers are from Mars, and sales are from Venus.”
-No, this has nothing to do with stereotypes but just an ode to the constant conflict between marketing and sales.
+No, this has nothing to do with stereotypes but is just an ode to the constant conflict between marketing and sales.

 Effective lead nurturing depends on how well sales and marketing are in sync.
 Use interactive content to gather valuable information about your prospects and forward it to your sales team.

 For example, if someone takes a quiz to find the right sunglasses, the information from this quiz can be stored – it could be the lead’s face shape or favorite color.
-This information will help sales team to cater to the quiz-taker’s specific needs and increase the closing rate.
+This information will help the sales team to cater to the quiz-taker’s specific needs and increase the closing rate.

 One thing is clear, lead nurturing has become a necessity.
 As the market competition becomes more intense and buyers become more independent, mastering lead nurturing becomes all the more important.
-Hopefully through this article it has become easier for you to understand just how to do that.
+Hopefully, through this article, it has become easier for you to understand just how to do that.

 So, what do you say?
 Is it as beautiful in the land of nurtured leads as we think it is?